 2. Payment Receipts/Overnight Payment Locations: Owners can request a receipt from the Association, which indicate the date of payment, and person who received it.
-Any request for a receipt of payment must be submitted directly to the Association's business address (separately from any actual payment).
+Any request for a receipt of payment must be submitted directly to the Association's business address or main email address (separately from any actual payment).
 Overnight payment of assessments may be delivered to the following address: